A Brooklyn Backyard Renovation Fashions into an Urban Retreat

 Discovering the green thumb

 Although they used fresh sod sparingly, it greatly impacted the yard’s midsection to create a green, lush aesthetic.
-K.V. admitted that having grass is a lot of work, but because of it, she’s acquired a green thumb, a better sense of gardening, and ambitions for increased plantings next season.
+K.V. admitted that having grass is a lot of work.
+However, because of it, she’s acquired a green thumb, a better sense of gardening, and plans for increased plantings next year.
 A row of mulch runs along the left side of the fencing with annuals, perennials, and blooms, K.V. has a fabulous foundation for her newly acquired greenskeeping skills.

 K.V. outfitted her backyard with some necessities for a summer siesta or kicking back with friends and local fare.
 The elevated seating area in the back includes handpicked Acapulco chairs in bright colors, plus a fire pit and hammock (which she considered tossing until she made peace with the fact that she spent most of her days relaxing here).
 The paved walkway houses an outdoor table and bench seating, plus a grill.